-- B.2.4.4 The key controls for capital programmes are: - specific approval by the Authority for the programme of capital expenditure, in conjunction with the annual revenue budget, outlining the phasing of expenditure and the sources of funding; - a scheme and estimate, including options appraisal, project plan, progress targets and associated revenue expenditure are prepared for each capital project, for approval by the Authority; - no new capital scheme proceeds unless all required finance and other necessary approvals have been obtained; - proposals for improvements and alterations to buildings must be approved by the appropriate Director in consultation with the Chief Executive;
+- B.2.4.4 The key controls for capital programmes are: - specific approval by the Authority for the programme of capital expenditure, in conjunction with the annual revenue budget, outlining the phasing of expenditure and the sources of funding; - a scheme and estimate, including options appraisal, project plan, progress targets and associated revenue expenditure are prepared for each capital project, for approval by the Authority; - no new capital scheme proceeds unless all required finance and other necessary approvals have been obtained; - proposals for improvements and alterations to buildings must be approved by the appropriate Director in consultation with the Chief Executive; - major rolling programmes of capital expenditure will require a detailed report to be considered by the Policy and Resources Committee and approved by the Authority covering all the schemes within each programme of works and will include the purpose, benefits, risks, total projected cost, expenditure profile and the financial implications, both capital and revenue; - the development and implementation of an Asset Management Plan; - a nominated, accountable budget holder for each capital budget. - monitoring of progress on capital schemes and comparison with approved budget and remedial action taken to address overspends, reporting monthly to the Chief Executive and Directors, and at least four times a year to SMT and the Policy and Resources Committee; - compliance with the Authority's Financial Regulations, Contract Standing Orders and Procurement Policy, for example, when inviting competitive quotes or tenders.

-- major rolling programmes of capital expenditure will require a detailed report to be considered by the Policy and Resources Committee and approved by the Authority covering all the schemes within each programme of works and will include the purpose, benefits, risks, total projected cost, expenditure profile and the financial implications, both capital and revenue; - the development and implementation of an Asset Management Plan; - a nominated, accountable budget holder for each capital budget. - monitoring of progress on capital schemes and comparison with approved budget and remedial action taken to address overspends, reporting monthly to the Chief Executive and Directors, and at least four times a year to SMT and the Policy and Resources Committee; - compliance with the Authority's Financial Regulations, Contract Standing Orders and Procurement Policy, for example, when inviting competitive quotes or tenders.
+B.2.4.5 To prepare capital estimates jointly with Directors and to report them to the Authority for approval, together with the revenue implications and prudential indicators as prescribed in the Prudential Code to demonstrate the affordability of the plans.

-- B.2.4.5 To prepare capital estimates jointly with Directors and to report them to the Authority for approval, together with the revenue implications and prudential indicators as prescribed in the Prudential Code to demonstrate the affordability of the plans. - B.2.4.6 The approval of the Authority is required where a Director proposes to bid for or exercise additional borrowing not anticipated in the capital programme.
-This is because extra borrowing will create future commitments to financing costs which will need to be demonstrated to be affordable. - B.2.4.7 To prepare and submit at least four times a year reports to the Policy and Resources Committee on the projected expenditure and resources compared with the approved estimates and to obtain authorisation from the Policy and Resources Committee for any variations or virements above £25,000 or 10%, of the original budget, whichever is the lesser figure - B.2.4.8 Capital schemes which vary by more than £100,000 require approval from the Authority.
+- B.2.4.6 The approval of the Authority is required where a Director proposes to bid for or exercise additional borrowing not anticipated in the capital programme.
+This is because extra borrowing will create future commitments to financing costs which will need to be demonstrated to be affordable. - B.2.4.7 To prepare and submit at least four times a year reports to the Policy and Resources Committee on the projected expenditure and resources compared with the approved estimates and to obtain authorisation from the Authority for any variations or virements above £25,000 or 10%, of the original budget, whichever is the lesser figure.